Nam Phan: Post-UFC career

 In his first fight post-UFC, Phan faced Kenichi Ito at Grandslam MMA: Way of the Cage on July 13, 2014.
 He won the fight via first-round TKO.

 Phan then faced Yuki Baba at Pancrase 261 on October 5, 2014.
 Phan won the fight via rear-naked choke submission in the first round.

 Bellator MMA

 On October 17, 2014, it was announced that Phan has signed with Bellator.
 He made his debut for the promotion against Mike Richman on November 15, 2014, at Bellator 131.
 Phan lost the fight via knockout in the first round.

 Retirement

 On March 12, 2017, after his loss to Whiteford, Phan announced his retirement from MMA competition.

+Boxing

+Nam Phan is currently on a 7 fight losing streak with a record of 3 wins 8 losses and 1 draw.

 Personal life

 Phan takes pride in his Vietnamese heritage and is part of the Vietnamese-American community.
 He proudly displays both the American and South Vietnamese flags on his gi as a symbol of his pride in the freedom of his current home and of his lost homeland.
 Phan owns and runs the Madu Academy, where he teaches Brazilian jiu-jitsu as well as boxing and Muay Thai.
 In 2005, Phan co-founded Ma Du Entertainment, a business to promote mixed martial arts fighters.